HydroModPy/HydroModPy/docs/source/user_guide/workflows/index.rst

 TOMLs that declare ``[[simulation.process]]`` with ``type = "mesh"``.
 For site-catalog campaigns over many basins or clusters, use ``testbed`` with ``[testbed].profile = "regional_lab"``.
 See :doc:`regional_lab`.

+Use ``site_selection`` when the question is upstream of model generation: which gauged or candidate basins should enter a campaign, which outlets delineate plausible watersheds, and which sites should be exported as a reviewed ``regional_lab_sites.csv`` catalog.

 Use ``calibration`` when parameters are uncertain and the goal is to optimize or sample them against observations or synthetic targets.